-Meet Sidnei Tavares: Nani’s cousin breaking into Leicester’s first team
+Meet Sidnei Tavares: The former Carib player breaking into Leicester’s first team

 He spent time living in a Leicester hostel with his father and as a teenager dodged the knife crime that nearly claimed the life of a close friend.